 Swimming pool surface guide

 The purpose of this guide is to provide you with quality and reliable information.
 We hope to guide you through the process of finding a swimming pool surface that is best suited for your needs and lifestyle.
-So what is unique about this guide?
-Firstly, most information found online that compares various pool interiors is written by a specific manufacturer.
+So, what is unique about this guide?
+Firstly, most information found online comes from surface manufacturers who are selling the benefits of their own material.
 Often they are promoting their own products.
 Also, this ‘information’ highlights all the faults and flaws in their competitor products but conveniently fails to mention the flaws with their own!
 Therefore, because this information is unreliable, a common question that we hear from clients is ‘which pool surface is the best?
 These clients trust our advice because we don’t sell pool interiors or have any financial affiliation with any pool interior company.
 Remember, we have vast experience with pool surfaces.
 Each day we treat stains that various surfaces face when things go wrong.

 “Every pool surface is susceptible to visible stains along with a dramatically reduced